 Because many of our students are interested in teaching as a professor at the college level, each student in the doctoral program gains teaching experience by working as a teaching assistant for at least three quarters.
 Teaching assistants work with a faculty course instructor in an undergraduate class by assisting in examination preparation, reading papers, and conducting discussion and laboratory sections.

-Graduate study in psychology at UC Riverside is aimed at students excited about developing the ability to do research on psychological questions.
+Graduate study in psychology at UC Riverside is ideal for students excited about developing the ability to do research on psychological questions.
 This includes learning to analyze unsolved problems, to decide which problems are worth pursuing, and finally, to solve a problem that has never before been solved.
 Another important part of graduate study entails course work to acquire more specialized and advanced knowledge than is possible in a bachelor's degree program.

 There are a number of factors that you should keep in mind as you choose the university where you will carry out your graduate study and research.